-Outputs A description of the products and services which are expected to result from the project.
+Are the global environmental benefits/adaptation benefits likely to be generated?
+Reasonable likelihood Outputs A description of the products and services which are expected to result from the project.
 Is the sum of the outputs likely to contribute to the outcomes?
-Yes Part II: Project justification A simple narrative explaining the project's logic, i.e. a theory of change.
-No proper theory of change provided.
+Well described Part II: Project justification A simple narrative explaining the project's logic, i.e. a theory of change.
+No proper theory of change presented.
+STAP recommends that one is developed.
 1. Project description.
 Briefly describe: 1) the global environmental and/or adaptation problems, root causes and barriers that need to be addressed (systems description) Is the problem statement well-defined?
 Yes Are the barriers and threats well described, and substantiated by data and references?
 Yes For multiple focal area projects: does the problem statement and analysis identify the drivers of environmental degradation which need to be addressed through multiple focal areas; and is the objective well-defined, and can it only be supported by integrating two, or more focal areas objectives or programs?
 Yes 2) the baseline scenario or any associated baseline projects Is the baseline identified clearly?
 Yes Does it provide a feasible basis for quantifying the project's benefits?
-Yes.
-Good presentation of differences in outcomes with / without this project.
+Baseline is a feasible basis but no data is provided for quantifying benefits.
 Is the baseline sufficiently robust to support the incremental (additional cost) reasoning for the project?
 Yes For multiple focal area projects: are the multiple baseline analyses presented (supported by data and references), and the multiple benefits specified, including the proposed indicators; Yes are the lessons learned from similar or related past GEF and non-GEF interventions described; and Yes how did these lessons inform the design of this project?
-Properly 3) the proposed alternative scenario with a brief description of expected outcomes and components of the project What is the theory of change?
-No proper theory of change is presented.
+Thorough information gathering and utilization.
+3) the proposed alternative scenario with a brief description of expected outcomes and components of the project What is the theory of change?
+No explicit theory of change is presented.
 What is the sequence of events (required or expected) that will lead to the desired outcomes?
-The planned outputs can be expected to lead to the intended outcomes and thus achieve the objectives specified for the individual components.
-Taken together, these components constitute a plausible logical framework, although not as valuable as a full-blown theory of change would be.
-What is the set of linked activities, outputs, and outcomes to address the project's objectives?
+The planned outputs can be expected to lead to the intended outcomes and thus achieve the aims specified for the individual components.
+Taken together, these components constitute a plausible logical framework, although not as valuable as a full-blown theory of change would be. · What is the set of linked activities, outputs, and outcomes to address the project's objectives?